Prior Learning Assessment Program

 5) Determine which course(s) they propose to challenge and indicate this on the PLA Application.

-6) Explore, with an advisor if desired, the pathways available to document their prior learning that led to mastery of the course objectives.
+6) Explore, with the PLA advisor if desired, the pathways available to document their prior learning that led to mastery of the course objectives.

 7) Select the most appropriate pathway(s) or assessment method(s) by which to document the prior learning and indicate this on the PLA Application.

-The completed PLA Application should be submitted to the Office of Prior Learning Assessment in Student Services in the Rollins Center at 275 Swamp Road; Newtown, PA 18940.
-Original documentation will also need to be provided, with the type varying depending upon the pathway.
+The completed PLA Application should be submitted to the Office of Prior Learning Assessment in The Advising and Transfer Center in the Rollins Center at 275 Swamp Road; Newtown, PA 18940.
+Official supporting documentation, which verifies the learning, will also need to be provided, with the type varying depending upon the pathway.

 The complexity of the actual PLA process for individual students can vary along a broad spectrum.
 For example, some PLA plans, such as those for Challenge by Exam, are straightforward and may require little to no advising.
 In those cases, the student should feel free to use the resources available through the PLA web pages and publications to create and pursue their plan to completion.
 On the other end of the spectrum, some situations may be complex and even involve multiple assessment processes and the student may benefit by consulting with the Office of Prior Learning Assessment to obtain advice for creating their individualized PLA plan.